MikaParssinen/Applied-Machine-Learning/INL1/README.md

+## (INL1): Comparison of the performance of different supervised models.

 ### Assignment Overview

 The assignment covers the assessment of understanding different aspects of applying and evaluating the performances of supervised machine learning algorithms.